Huegoxaga/notes/os/linux.md

   - `make -k` continue running even in the face of errors.
 Helpful if you want to see all the errors of Make at once.
   - `make -s` no output
   - `make -i` surpress errors
+- `make <target>` run `MakeFile` from a specific target, frequently used target names are:
   - `make clean` remove previous compiled files
   - `make test` verify the completed `make` process has no error.
-- `make install` it will build the binaries then copt it to a `make` managed folder which has been already added to the environment path and ready to run in the terminal.
+  - `make install` it will build the binaries then copy it to a `make` managed folder which has been already added to the environment path and ready to run in the terminal
 - This command is provided by a package called `build-essential`
-  - Although this command does all the things `make` will do, it is recommanded to run `make` first.

 #### MakeFile Syntax